tagspaces/tagspaces/README.md

-    ./data/electron......contains the implementation and API for the Electron platform (Windows, Linux, OS X releases) ./data/mozilla.......contains the implementation and API of the Firefox Addon release of the application ./data/web...........contains the implementation and API of the WebDAV/ownCloud release of the application ./data/node-webkit...contains the implementation and API for the NW.js platform (deprecated) ./data/templates.....contains HTML templates needed for the UI ./data/locales.......contains files need for the localisation of the application UI ./data/_locales......contains files need for the localisation of the Chrome extension UI
+    ./data/electron......contains the implementation and API for the Electron platform (Windows, Linux, OS X releases) ./data/mozilla.......contains the implementation and API of the Firefox Addon release of the application ./data/web...........contains the implementation and API of the WebDAV/ownCloud release of the application ./data/templates.....contains HTML templates needed for the UI ./data/locales.......contains files need for the localisation of the application UI ./data/_locales......contains files need for the localisation of the Chrome extension UI